Rules of the

 11. When people cease to be members of the Club they no longer have any claim upon the Club or its property or its funds and they will not be entitled to a refund of their subscription for any unexpired portion of the financial year.

-12. The day-to-day management of the Club shall be deputed to a Committee consisting of a President, a Secretary, a Treasurer, a Competition Secretary and three members (ordinary, Honorary or Life).
+12. The day-to-day management of the Club shall be deputed to a Committee consisting of a President, a Secretary, a Treasurer, a Competition Secretary and no fewer than 3 members (ordinary, Honorary or Life).